xpboosting/8-Ball-Pool-Cheto/README.md

 **Version - 5.8.x**

-**if you know how to updated offsets and fix it u can Pull Request i'll accept it**
+**if you know how to update offsets and fix it u can Pull Request i'll accept it**